SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 ```

 Notice that we've used previously defined `calc` and `greeter` variables.
-In order to do that, `lib` subdirectory must be evaluated before `apps`, but that's the matter of putting the `subdir('apps')` call below `subdir('lib')` in our main `meson.build` file.
+In order to do that, `lib` subdirectory must be evaluated before `apps`, and that's why `subdir('apps')` call must be put below `subdir('lib')` in our main `meson.build` file.
 `subdir` basically evaluates the `meson.build` from the directory provided via the argument, and retains the environment after that.
-Pretty useful, but we have to be careful not to overuse that feature.
+Pretty useful, but we have to be careful not to misuse that feature, otherwise our Meson scripts may become very fragile and complicated to maintain.

 ```meson
 subdir('lib')